-SECTION REFERENCE RECOMMENDATIONS PRIORITY VH - Very High H - High M - Medium L - Low 2.
-That input to these Committees be provided for interest groups and individuals on invitation ensuring the opportunity for community engagement into NIRC's strategic and policy development processes. Н 3.
-That efforts continue to align the CSP outcomes with operational delivery and to improve line-of-sight between the higher order strategies and operational/service delivery standards. н That the content of the Annual Report seek improved focused on reporting performance/ implementation against the CSP outcomes and strategies. М 5.
-That NIRC consider formalising its Governance Framework in an adopted policy to clarity the roles and responsibilities encompassed in the Framework. н 6.
+SECTION REFERENCE RECOMMENDATIONS PRIORITY VH - Very High H - High M - Medium L - Low Finance and Corporate Services.
+Economic Development.
+2. That input to these Committees be provided for interest groups and individuals on invitation ensuring the opportunity for community engagement into NIRC's strategic and policy development processes. Н That efforts continue to align the CSP outcomes with operational delivery and to improve line-of-sight between the higher order strategies and operational/service delivery standards. Н That the content of the Annual Report seek improved focused on reporting performance/ implementation against the CSP outcomes and strategies. М 5.
+That NIRC consider formalising its Governance Framework in an adopted policy to clarity the roles and responsibilities encompassed in the Framework. Н 6.
 That the resourcing of the Audit/Risk Management function be reviewed after twelve months to assess its adequacy. М 7.
 That a planned schedule be created for the ongoing review of NIRC Policies based on setting priority for topics, with a view to completing the full set by the end of 2021.
 L Council Policies and Procedures 8.
 That a gap analysis be undertaken of policy areas requiring new policy instruments and a plan established for their development.
-L That the compilation of Procedure Manuals for key operational functions be progressed on a risk assessment basis to ensure areas of high staff turnover do not suffer from loss or dilution of corporate knowledge. Μ Relationship between the Council and its governing 10.
-That the fortnighlty meeting between NIRC and DITRDC on-Island staff continue to address operational issues. νн agencies 11.
-That NIRC and DITRDC consider restructuring the quarterly meeting to discuss strategic issues to include: VH
+L That the compilation of Procedure Manuals for key operational functions be progressed on a risk assessment basis to ensure areas of high staff turnover do not suffer from loss or dilution of corporate knowledge. М That the fortnighlty meeting between NIRC and DITRDC on-Island staff continue to address operational issues.
+VH